Running Record to the rescue!

 Finally, use the various strategies listed below, as well as a variety of other approaches, to effectively address the learning needs uncovered through a running record.

-These temporary strategic intervention groups allow you to provide specific, differentiated small group instruction that targets a specific need or trouble spot.
+Guided reading groups are effective; however, temporary strategic intervention groups allow you to provide specific, differentiated small group instruction that targets a specific need or trouble spot.
 These groups are created to address specific issues uncovered in assessment analysis.
 Use strategy groups to provide focused, specific coaching on a specific skill or concept.

 Guided Reading does not mean the elimination of whole-class literacy instruction.
 At times a comparison of the data may reveal an area of shared struggle that calls for review or reinforcement via whole-class instruction.
 Coordinated use of both one-to-one and whole class instruction is the quickest and most efficient way to move all your students toward the goal of reading fluency.

-Tracking Progress through Frequent Reassessment
+- Use a Running Record to Track Progress through Frequent Reassessment

 When it comes to running records, I recommend the pirate method: Assess…reassess…reassess…reassess…ARRR!